hi-anki/learn-x86_64-assembly/8-functions/readme.md

 The top of the stack is always accessed via "stack pointer register" (or `rsp`).

-Stack pointer movement are *word-aligned*.
-It means that memory addresses used are multiples of 8.
+Stack pointer movement is *word-aligned*.
+It means that memory addresses used are in multiple of 8.

 Stack grows downwards while heap grows upward.
-I know, a scene of conflict.

 ### Memory Layout